green plant

 Choosing the right Kale seeds

-The first step in growing kale is to choose the right seeds.
-Look for seeds that are labelled as “cold-tolerant” or “hardy,” as these will be more likely to thrive in cooler temperatures.
-You can choose from a variety of kale types, including curly kale, Tuscan kale, and red kale.
+The first step in growing kale is selecting the right seeds.
+Look for varieties labeled as “cold-tolerant” or “hardy,” as these are more likely to thrive in cooler temperatures.
+Some of the most popular types of kale include:

 Starting your seeds